 The Knowledge Foundation funds education and research relevant for businesses performed in collaboration between higher education institutions and the business sector.
-This section presents the requirements business actors need to meet to be eligible to co-finance Knowledge Foundation projects.
+This section presents the criteria that business actors must meet to be eligible to co-finance Knowledge Foundation projects.
 The conditions were adopted by the Foundation’s Board in May 2024 and apply until further notice.

 Publicly owned companies can co-finance projects provided that the goods and services produced are offered in a competitive market.